smartyu/Aquarium-Guard-Support/README.md

 Your personal information (e.g., email) shared in issues will only be used to resolve your support request and will not be shared with third parties.

-Thank you for using Aquarium Guard!
+Thank you for using Reef Guard!
 We’re committed to making your marine tank management easier.